Equivalence of metric gluing and conformal welding in $\gamma$-Liouville quantum gravity for $\gamma \in (0,2)$: Bound on -LQG area near the boundary

-\end{prop} \begin{proof} As before, using the radial-lateral decomposition and mutual absolute continuity, it is enough to prove this for a quantum wedge.
+\end{prop} \begin{proof} As before, using the radial--lateral decomposition and mutual absolute continuity, it is enough to prove this for a quantum wedge.
 In particular, we will consider a $\gamma$-wedge $(\h,h,0,\infty)$ (i.e., a wedge of weight 2, which is thick since $2 > \gamma^2/2$ for $\gamma \in (0,2)$), and use the result~\cite[Prop.~1.7]{zip} that the law of such a wedge is invariant under translating one marked point by a fixed amount of $\nu_h$-length.
-More precisely, if $(\h,h,0,\infty)$ is a $\gamma$-wedge and we fix $L>0$ and let $y>0$ be defined by $\nu_h([0,y])=L$, then the surface given by recentring the wedge such that $y$ becomes the origin is itself a $\gamma$-wedge.
+More precisely, if $(\h,h,0,\infty)$ is a $\gamma$-wedge and we fix $L>0$ and let $y>0$ be defined by $\nu_h([0,y])=L$, then the surface given by recentring the wedge such that $y$ becomes the origin (which can be described either by $(\h,h,y,\infty)$ or by $(\h,h(\cdot+y),0,\infty)$) is itself a $\gamma$-wedge.